alnvdl/alnvdl.github.io/_posts/2023-09-07-error-handling-in-go.md

     }
     ```

-    And that original code using `errors.Is(err, mypackage.ErrValidation)` will work as if nothing had happened.
     The day that caller decides it needs to know the field that failed validation, it can then start using `errors.As` as explained in #3 above.

 5. Avoid sentinels or error types with complex or very specific names:
    - `ErrAccountNotFound` (sentinel error): bad